sweattep/modern_quotes/README.md

 >everything was focused on delivery, and not really about learning

+>stop thinking about the user experience as being an experience, it's really an experiment

+>design for throwawayability.
+Most engineers, if you're not careful, will fall in love with a solution, and not a problem

+>don't talk solution. talk problem. everybody rallies around a problem

+>you don't design for reuse, you design for use

 >if we love nothing, we become nothing

 >The potential of an athlete is limited only by the level of their basic ability.